danfuzz/samizdat/doc/samizdat-0/library-boolean.md

 #### `lowOrderIs value1 value2 check1 check2? <> boolean`

 The two values are compared as with `lowOrder`.
-The intlet result of that comparison are checked for equality with the one or two check values.
+The integer result of that comparison are checked for equality with the one or two check values.
 If the comparison result is equal to either check value, this function returns `true`.
 Otherwise